Timothy F. Kenny

 Senior Vice President and General Auditor

-Timothy Kenny became Freddie Mac's senior vice president and general auditor in July 2008.
-He reports directly to the audit committee of Freddie Mac's board of directors and administratively to CEO Don Layton.
+Timothy F. Kenny became Freddie Mac's senior vice president and general auditor in July 2008.
+He reports directly to the audit committee of Freddie Mac's board of directors and administratively to CEO Donald Layton.

-In this position, Kenny supervises the Internal Audit Department, which is responsible for all internal audit activities and coordinating audit practices and procedures with Freddie Mac’s external auditor.
-Prior to this, Kenny served as the company’s vice president and interim general auditor.
+In this position, Kenny supervises the Internal Audit Department, which is responsible for all internal audit activities and coordinating audit practices and procedures with Freddie Mac's external auditor and regulator, the Federal Housing Finance Agency.
+Prior to this, Kenny served as the company's vice president and interim general auditor.
 He joined Freddie Mac in September 2007.

-From 2001 to 2007, Kenny was a managing director with BearingPoint (formerly KPMG Consulting) where he directed a large team of financial professionals on a variety of financial risk management consulting projects with Ginnie Mae, the Federal Housing Administration, private sector mortgage bankers, the Treasury Department and other federal credit agencies.
-He was appointed a member of the BearingPoint 401(k) Plan Committee.
+From 2001 to 2007, Kenny was a managing director with BearingPoint (formerly KPMG Consulting), where he directed a large team of financial professionals on a variety of financial risk management projects with private sector mortgage bankers, Ginnie Mae, the Federal Housing Administration, the Treasury Department, and other federal credit agencies.
 He joined KPMG, the predecessor organization to KPMG Consulting, in 1986, was promoted to a KPMG audit partner in 1997, and served in that position until the separation of KPMG Consulting from KPMG in 2001.

 Freddie Mac was established by Congress in 1970 to provide liquidity, stability and affordability to the nation’s residential mortgage markets.
 Freddie Mac supports communities across the nation by providing mortgage capital to lenders.
 Today Freddie Mac is making home possible for one in four home borrowers and is one of the largest sources of financing for multifamily housing.
 For more information please visit www.FreddieMac.com and Twitter @FreddieMac.